junxit/us-congress-bills-112/bill.md

 - **(a)** *Conveyance* On receipt of title to the Federal land, Resolution Copper shall simultaneously convey—
   - **(1)** to the Secretary, all right, title, and interest that the Secretary determines to be acceptable in and to—
-    - **(A)** the approximately 147 acres of land located in Gila County, Arizona, depicted on the map entitled “Southeast Arizona Land Conservation Act of 2011–Non-Federal Parcel–Turkey Creek” and dated March 2011;
+    - **(A)** the approximately 147 acres of land located in Gila County, Arizona, depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Turkey Creek” and dated March 2011;
-    - **(B)** the approximately 148 acres of land located in Yavapai County, Arizona, depicted on the map entitled “Southeast Arizona Land Conservation Act of 2011–Non-Federal Parcel–Tangle Creek” and dated March 2011;
+    - **(B)** the approximately 148 acres of land located in Yavapai County, Arizona, depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Tangle Creek” and dated March 2011;
-    - **(C)** the approximately 149 acres of land located in Maricopa County, Arizona, depicted on the map entitled “Southeast Arizona Land Conservation Act of 2011–Non-Federal Parcel–Cave Creek” and dated March 2011;
+    - **(C)** the approximately 149 acres of land located in Maricopa County, Arizona, depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Cave Creek” and dated March 2011;
     - **(D)** the approximately 640 acres of land located in Coconino County, Arizona, depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–East Clear Creek” and dated March 2011; and
-    - **(E)** the approximately 110 acres of land located in Pinal County, Arizona, depicted on the map entitled “Southeast Arizona Land Conservation Act of 2011–Non-Federal Parcel–Apache Leap South End” and dated March 2011; and
+    - **(E)** the approximately 110 acres of land located in Pinal County, Arizona, depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Apache Leap South End” and dated March 2011; and
   - **(2)** to the Secretary of the Interior, all right, title, and interest that the Secretary of the Interior determines to be acceptable in and to—
-    - **(A)** the approximately 3,050 acres of land located in Pinal County, Arizona, identified as “Lands to DOI” as generally depicted on the map entitled “Lower San Pedro River” and dated March 2011;
+    - **(A)** the approximately 3,050 acres of land located in Pinal County, Arizona, identified as “Lands to DOI” as generally depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Lower San Pedro River” and dated July 6, 2011;
-    - **(B)** the approximately 160 acres of land located in Gila and Pinal Counties, Arizona, identified as “Lands to DOI” as generally depicted on the map entitled “Dripping Springs” and dated March 2011; and
+    - **(B)** the approximately 160 acres of land located in Gila and Pinal Counties, Arizona, identified as “Lands to DOI” as generally depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Dripping Springs” and dated July 6, 2011; and
-    - **(C)** the approximately 940 acres of land located in Santa Cruz County, Arizona, identified as “Lands to DOI” as generally depicted on the map entitled “Appleton Ranch” and dated March 2011.
+    - **(C)** the approximately 940 acres of land located in Santa Cruz County, Arizona, identified as “Lands to DOI” as generally depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Non-Federal Parcel–Appleton Ranch” and dated July 6, 2011.
 - **(b)** *Management of acquired land*
   - **(1)** *Land acquired by the Secretary*
     - **(A)** *In general* Land acquired by the Secretary under this Act shall—